Shrirangapattana railway station

-Shrirangapattana railway station (station code: S) is a railway station on Mysore–Bangalore railway line in Mandya district of Karnataka state of India.
+Shrirangapattana railway station (station code: S, also Srirangapatna) is a railway station on the Mysore–Bangalore railway line in Mandya district in the state of Karnataka in south India.

 Mysore railway division

 Mysore railway division is one of the three railway divisions under South Western Railway zone of Indian Railways.
 This railway division was formed on 5 November 1951 and its headquarters is located at Mysore in the state of Karnataka in India.

 Bangalore railway division and Hubli railway division are the other railway divisions under SWR Zone headquartered at Hubli.